JoshuaSenouf/tracer/README.md

 Tracer was written using Linux, VSCode as the IDE, CMake as the building tool, and a C++14 compiler in mind.

-Download the source, build the project structure using CMake 3.x, open the project using your favorite IDE (tested on QtCreator), build the project, and everything should be ready to use.
+Download the source, build the project structure using CMake 3.x, open the project using your favorite IDE (tested on VSCode), build the project, and everything should be ready to use.

 * In Tracer :
     * Hold the right mouse button to use the camera